agiledev-students-fall2022/final-project-team-almaal/README.md

 1. See the [Deployment instructions](./instructions-4-deployment.md) for the requirements of deploying an app.

 # Project Setup
-we want to leave the above part on since the links to instructions are very helpful
+We want to leave the above part on since the links to instructions are very helpful

 ## Assign roles
 - Scrum Master: